corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 * Nodes represent individuals and businesses on a Corda network.
 * A node is [JVM](https://www.infoworld.com/article/3272244/what-is-the-jvm-introducing-the-java-virtual-machine.html) runtime with a unique network identity running the Corda software.
-* The node has two interfaces with the outside world:
+* The node interfaces with the outside world through:
-  * A network layer, for interacting with other nodes
+  * The [network](key-concepts-ecosystem.md), which lets it interact with other nodes.
-  * RPC, for interacting with the node’s owner
+  * RPC, which lets the node's owner interact with it.
 * You can add extra functions to your node by installing [CorDapps](link to intro to CorDapps) in the plugin registry.
 CorDapps are distributed applications that let you accomplish different objectives with Corda.

 ## Video